 Before changing jobs, ensure you go through all the details carefully.
 Remember that just because the teaching job promises to pay well does not mean that it is the best job for you.
 Look at the benefits offered, such as house allowance, travel allowance, holidays, and compensation.

 Ensure all communication is completed in writing, especially if you’re going to be a casual worker.
 Consult other people who have done this before to find out additional information.
 Find references for schools you have taught in and make sure they are up to date.

 Teaching in overseas schools can be a dream come true for many teachers.
 To avoid being duped, you must choose the school that will suit your needs.
 Educate yourself on the country and the area, and network with various people with strong links to help you succeed.

 Send your job applications to various recruiters who are in a position to forward them to international schools.
 Diversity in your job search will assure you of a legitimate job.
 Waiting for your preferred school to post vacancies might take time.

 One week later, remember to do a follow-up by making a phone call asking the recruiter if they received your application.
 It would also be wise to ask about the recruitment process the school carries out.

 Teaching overseas or abroad can be a rewarding experience and an adventure of a lifetime.
-Follow the correct job search steps to end up in a reputable school in an area of the country that is safe.
+Follow the correct job search steps to end up in a reputable school in an area of a safe country.